gitmatheus/sf-metadata-opener/README.md

 > **Default: `true`**

-Uses `sf org open --source-file` when supported.
-If disabled, the extension builds the Lightning URL directly.
+Enable global support for the `sf org open --source-file` CLI.
+If disabled, the extension always uses an org-based ID URL resolution.

+### `Metadata Types That Use CLI`

+> **Default: `["Flow", "FlexiPage"]`**

+Select which metadata types are allowed to use `sf org open --source-file`.
+Others will fallback to org-based ID resolution and open via constructed URL.

 ### `Enable Caching`